Inspection Reports for

 Findings

-The Plan of Correction details corrective actions taken or planned for multiple deficiencies including environmental repairs, staff education on incontinent pad use, care area assessments, care plan invitation processes, bowel movement protocols, medication labeling, and oxygen therapy management.
+The plan details corrective actions taken and scheduled to address multiple deficiencies including environmental repairs, staff education on incontinent pad use, care area assessments, care plan invitations, bowel movement protocols, medication labeling, and oxygen therapy management.

 Deficiencies (8)

-Environmental issues including broken tiles, loose door knobs, rust-colored caulking, damaged flooring, stains, and holes in walls.
+F253: Environmental issues such as broken tiles, loose door knobs, rusted caulking, damaged flooring, stains, and wall holes were repaired or replaced in multiple rooms.

 Report Facts